|

 Polls

-The following polls include votes for Byzantine Perspective:Games that include a maze you would describe as 'hey, actually fun' by Jeremy Freese
+The following polls include votes for Byzantine Perspective:Great games that consist of a single puzzle by Spike

 Games with "logical" puzzles by Victor Gijsbers